-Jellybean Games, in collaboration with Cardboard Edison, is offering a 3-month scholarship for women and women-identifying people with a board game design.
+Jellybean Games, in collaboration with Cardboard Edison, is offering a 3-month scholarship for people who identify as a woman and have a board game design.

 According to a Cardboard Edison survey, less than 3% of published games are designed by women.

 After a successful pilot program, we're opening the Jellybean scholarship for general application.